trojblue/RNN-project/readme.md

 **transparency**:

 The nature of the machine learning model is that the derived parameters are hard to interpret.
-The predictions could be strongly correlated to some specific words, and in that case the 写手 could potentially manipulate the reviews to make them look more appealing to the algorithm.
-The algorithm could be driven away from its 预定 intentions, and recommending products based on its own rules instead of representing the reviewers.
+The predictions could be strongly correlated to some specific words, and in that case the influencers could potentially manipulate the reviews to make them look more appealing to the algorithm.
+The algorithm could be driven away from its original intentions, and recommending products based on its own rules instead of representing the reviewers.

 **limitations:**